-On December 1, 2022, the Company completed the acquisition of the Peerless Food Equipment division ("Peerless") of Illinois Tool Works Inc. for a purchase price of \$59.2, including cash acquired, using available borrowings under the Facility.
+On December 1, 2022, the Company completed the acquisition of the Peerless Food Equipment division ("Peerless") of Illinois Tool Works Inc. for a purchase price of \$59.2, net of certain customary post-closing adjustments and including cash acquired, using available borrowings under the Facility.
 Headquartered in Sidney, Ohio, Peerless is a premier supplier of industrial food processing equipment.

 The acquisition of Peerless increased the Company's scale in the food end market, and combining Peerless' highly complementary equipment and solutions with existing Advanced Process Solutions reportable operating segment technologies now allows the Company to deliver more comprehensive solutions to its customers.
+The purchase price allocation was finalized during the three months ended December 31, 2023.
 The results of Peerless since the date of acquisition are included in the Advanced Process Solutions reportable operating segment.